bcrant/Tableau2Slack/documentation/Tableau2Slack-MediumArticle.md

 # Importance of Availability

-Let's face it data viz professionals: *no one is ever going to be as excited about your graphs as you are.*
+Let's face it data analysts and business intelligence professionals: *no one is ever going to be as excited about your graphs as you are.*

 People are busy, and just like you, have their own priorities to manage.
 Even though you  may be working towards a common goal, how your data visualizations fit into reaching that goal may not be immediately clear or seen as a priority for the end users: your colleagues.